OpenModHub/MirrorScan/README.md

 ![app_screenshot](/Images/app_screenshot.png)

 ## Working principle
-The application records the demodulated optical signals while changing the position of the parabolic mirror accross the define area.
+The application records the demodulated optical signals while changing the position of the parabolic mirror across the defined area.
-- the initial position of the parabolic mirror will be the middle of the scanning area
+- the initial position of the parabolic mirror will be in the middle of the scanning area
 - the scanning starts from negative coordinates for all axis
-  - it measures row-by-row in X direction
+  - it measures row-by-row in the X direction
-  - when Z distance is defined it measures 2D (X-Y) map at the defined Z positions
+  - when Z distance is defined it measures a 2D (X-Y) map at the defined Z positions

 Schematics of the scanning directions:
 ![scanning](/Images/scanning_schematics.png)